 Needless to stress that ALL THREE elements of the standard tool (SS-function, DD-function, equilibrium) are NONENTITIES.
 The fact that neither SS/DD functions nor an equilibrium exist leads with an inescapable consequence to the identification problem in Econometrics (see Romer Sec.
 4).
 Romer takes this insurmountable technical difficulty as a methodological silver bullet in order to finish off DSGE/RBC.
 It should be noted, though, that the identification problem has its roots in the Walrasian axiom set HC1/HC5 which is the accepted common ground of orthodox economics.

 To throw DSGE/RBC unceremoniously out of science is only the first step because textbook supply-demand-equilibrium, which is built upon the same maximization-and-equilibrium axioms, is proto-scientific garbage since Jevons/Walras/Menger.

 This is the current state of economics: Walrasian microfoundations are false for 150+ years and Keynesian macrofoundations are false for 80+ years.
 As a consequence, roughly 90 percent of the content of peer-reviewed economic quality journals and 100 percent of textbooks is false.

 To rise above the proto-scientific level requires a Paradigm Shift from Walrasian microfoundations and Keynes’ flawed macrofoundations to entirely new macrofoundations (2015).
-In methodological terms, rethinking macroeconomics requires the replacement of false axioms by true axioms and the dishonorable discharge of the Walrasian, Keynesian, Marxian, Austrian crowd from science.
+In methodological terms, rethinking macroeconomics requires the replacement of false axioms with true axioms and the dishonorable discharge of the Walrasian, Keynesian, Marxian, and Austrian crowd from science.